BeaverTrap/mournsfolly/Dungeon Masters/NPCs/Archetypal NPCs/NPC The Town's Librarian - Rupert Niles.md

 - **Ancient Puzzle:** Rupert discovers a map fragment leading to a hidden chamber in the Mournstead mansion.
 - **Cursed Tome:** A dangerous book in the library begins corrupting its surroundings, requiring the party's intervention.
 - **Unveiled Mystery:** Rupert suspects Marlon Voss's antiques shop is tied to a dangerous plot and seeks proof.

+### History & Background

+#### **Childhood**

+Rupert was the quintessential big brother—fearless, intelligent, and always taking charge.
+As the elder of the two stepbrothers, he felt a natural responsibility to guide and protect [[Errol Niles|Errol]], even as he explored the boundaries of his own independence.
+While Rupert excelled in both physical and mental challenges, he recognized [[Errol Niles|Errol]]’s quieter genius early on and encouraged it.
+Their parents often described Rupert as “a storm of brilliance and defiance,” always questioning, learning, and leading.

+#### **Teenage Years**

+Rupert’s teenage years were marked by rebellion.
+He was daring and unafraid to challenge authority, often leading him into dangerous escapades in forbidden ruins.
+Despite his outward defiance, Rupert possessed a sharp intellect and a strong sense of justice, which drove his actions.
+He frequently stood up for [[Errol Niles|Errol]], both in family matters and against external bullies, all while fostering [[Errol Niles|Errol]]’s academic curiosity.
+“You’re the brains, kid,” Rupert would often say, “but don’t forget to use ‘em out here in the real world.”

+#### **Young Adulthood**

+In his twenties, Rupert found his purpose in the **Order of Veiled Truths**, an organization dedicated to preserving knowledge and combating supernatural threats.
+His field expertise and academic brilliance made him an invaluable member.
+Rupert excelled as both a scholar and a leader, combining his intellect, resourcefulness, and courage to tackle the Order’s most difficult missions.
+His letters to [[Errol Niles|Errol]] during this time were filled with encouragement and insights, solidifying their bond.
+Despite his own success, Rupert’s pride in [[Errol Niles|Errol]]’s growth and potential never wavered.

+#### **Present Day**

+Now 42, Rupert is a paragon of the Order, embodying its ideals of intellect, courage, and leadership.
+His role as the librarian of Mourn’s Folly allows him to protect and share knowledge while remaining vigilant against growing threats.
+Rupert sees [[Errol Niles|Errol]] as both a mentee and an equal, trusting his younger brother to rise to any challenge.
+Their relationship is one of mutual respect and admiration, though Rupert continues to offer his guidance and protection from afar.